awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sagemaker-notebookinstancelifecycleconfig.md

 ### Ref<a name="aws-resource-sagemaker-notebookinstancelifecycleconfig-ref"></a>

-When you pass the logical ID of an `AWS::SageMaker::NotebookInstanceLifecycleConfig` resource to the intrinsic `Ref` function, the function returns the Amazon Resource Name \(ARN\) of the lifecycle configuration, such as `arn:aws:sagemaker:us-west-2:012345678901:notebook-instance-lifecycle-config/mylifecycleconfig`\.
+When you pass the logical ID of an `AWS::SageMaker::NotebookInstanceLifecycleConfig` resource to the intrinsic `Ref` function, the function returns the Amazon Resource Name \(Arn\) of the lifecycle configuration, such as `arn:aws:sagemaker:us-west-2:012345678901:notebook-instance-lifecycle-config/mylifecycleconfig`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.